zyzek/2ring/README.md

 A 1 -> B 1 R
 ```

-Lines beginning with a # are interpreted as comments.
-Whitespace doesn't matter.
+Lines beginning with a # are interpreted as comments and are ignored, along with whitespace.

 # Running a machine
 Once a machine has been described, it can be instantiated with `machines.parse_machine(filepath)`, which returns a machine of that type.